sunriselayer/gitbook/develop/strategy.md

 All developer can deploy their created Strategy contracts to the UnUniFi protocol without permission.
 Development requires knowledge of **CosmWasm**.
-For more information about CosmWasm, visit [CosmWasm Academy](https://cosmwasm.getlearnworlds.com) site.
+For more information about CosmWasm, visit [CosmWasm Document](https://docs.cosmwasm.com/docs/) site.

 Yield aggregator is expecting following endpoints to be exposed by strategy contract.

+For more information on CosmWasm CLI commands such as deploy, see [CosmWasm CLI](../cli/modules/cosmwasm.md) page

 ## Message